Where to Stay in Chicago - A Local's Neighborhood Guide

 2. River North & Mag Mile (purple above)

 West of the Chicago River, the West Loop/Fulton Market area feels very distinct from its downtown cousins.
-Slightly less touristy, lower, and less business-oriented, this is a major dining and nightlife district of renovated and repurposed brick warehouses.
-Some of the city's finest high-end restaurants are located along “Restaurant Row” (Randolph Street) and the area is also home to some of Chicago’s most posh hotels.
+Slightly less touristy, with lower buildings, and less of a business-oriented atmosphere, this is a major dining and nightlife district made up of renovated and repurposed brick warehouses.
+Some of the city's finest high-end restaurants are located along “Restaurant Row” (Randolph Street) and the area is also home to some of Chicago’s newest boutique hotels.
+It's a bit of a "sleeper pick”, but worth considering for travelers in their 30s, 40s, and 50s, especially those who are interested in the city's dining scene.
+It's also one of the few neighborhoods in/around downtown where you'll actually be able to park a park.

 6. Wicker Park & Logan Square (dark purple/magenta above)

-If you find yourself “too cool” for each of the aforementioned more “mainstream” neighborhoods, the Wicker Park and Logan Square neighborhoods located northwest of the city are top choices for those looking for offbeat arts, divey music clubs, fancy cocktail bars, and trendy restaurants, especially along the “Hipster Highway” of Milwaukee Avenue.
+If you find yourself “too cool” for each of the aforementioned more “mainstream” neighborhoods, the Wicker Park and Logan Square neighborhoods located northwest of the downtown are top choices for anyone after offbeat arts, divey music clubs, cool cocktail bars, and trendy restaurants, especially along the “Hipster Highway” of Milwaukee Avenue.
+It's further from downtown (you'll need to take the subway/bus), but these are the types of neighborhoods that locals come to for eating, drinking, and hanging out, so great if that's the scene you're after.

 7. South Loop & McCormick Place (black/grey above)

 While similar to its neighbor to the north (the Loop), the South Loop has more of a middle class vibe and is home to some of Chicago’s biggest lakefront attractions including Soldier Field (home of the Bears), the Field Museum, and the Adler Planetarium.
-Further south, McCormick Place is a popular district for large meetings and conventions.
+Further south, McCormick Place is a popular district for large meetings and conventions - and is full of big hotels as a result - but it can feel a bit empty and soulless.
+I like the part of the South Loop that's closer to downtown and the museums, especially for people traveling with kids as access to Grant Park and green spaces is very good.

 1. The Loop